mrtolkien/docker_python_packaging/README.md

 ## Closing words

-Of course, this is a very rough implementation and a lot of things could be done to improve it, make it more reliable, and more importantly standardize it with file locations.
+Of course, this is a very rough implementation and a lot of things could be done to improve it, make it more reliable, and more importantly standardize this files locations.

-But what it shows is how to work **fully** in Docker for a python project, and never have to care about your local environment while still keeping the same level of reproducibility.
+But what it shows is how to work **fully** in Docker for a python project, and never have to care about any local environment while still keeping the same level of reproducibility.

 Working that way has benefits over the standard paradigm of maintaining a local enviroment.
 It allows you to stop caring about:
 - OS